 Finally, I use machine learning to address the biggest challenge for refraction tomography: first break picking.
 Machine learning methods can be divided into unsupervised and supervised learning methods.
 I used unsupervised learning to learn the trend of the first break picks within a shot record.
 Three methods, K-Mean, GMM and DBSCAN were used to reject some outlying picks, only DBSCAN was able to reject the outliers.
 The most important application of machine learning for first break picking is to program the unsupervised deep learning network to learn from training models and masks and to automatically pick new datasets.
 I used the AIC method to automatically pick the first breaks for the Hussar 2D dataset, and then manually edited all the picks.
 The first break masks are created for each shot with two classifications, pre-first break and post-first break.
 This resulted in 258 training images and masks.
 80% of this was used as training images and 20% of this was used as validation images.
 A simple UNET was set up to run the validation test with 60 epochs.
-The network converged after 15 epochs with 96.8% accuracy,

-Higher accuracy is expected when more training images are available.
+The network converged after 15 epochs with 96.8% accuracy.
+Other metrics may be required to asses the quality of the results, but in general, higher accuracy is expected when more training images are available.